 - Pathos: Write with the reader in mind and find ways to emotionally connect with them through your provided justifications.
 The arguments should be powerful enough to stir up emotions for your audience encouraging them to ponder about the topic in positive ways.

-Format for Persuasive Essay
+Persuasive Essay Format

-Your persuasive essay format should ideally be the standard layout followed in almost all academic assignments that includes an intro, a body with paragraphs and an influential conclusion.
+Your persuasive essay format should ideally be the standard layout followed in almost all academic assignments that include an intro, a body with paragraphs and an influential conclusion.
 Follow these sections for the typical format of a persuasive essay:

-- The Conclusion: The conclusive remarks should be a resounding or reiterating occurrence of your stance, the core arguments and supporting evidence summarized in a convincing way.
+- Conclusion: The conclusive remarks should be a resounding or reiterating occurrence of your stance, the core arguments and supporting evidence summarized in a convincing way.
 It should be appealing enough for your reader to think about the issue seriously or take some action.

 Persuasive Essay Outline